 Photo Editing: Luminar 3 VS Lightroom

 As far as the photo editing capabilities go, Luminar 3 is much more advanced than Lightroom.
 With Luminar 3, you can make edits on many more areas of your photos to create a unique image, suited to your style.
-Luminar 3 gives you the power to create multiple layers for any image, so you really can do anything you want with your images.
+Luminar 3 gives you the power to create multiple layers for any image and change the slider however you like, so you really can do anything you want with your images.